Koreans take “clothes make the man” to the next level. The style of outfits you wear at work can actually shape your destiny.

-This post covers everything you need to know about Korean office fashion.
+This post covers everything you need to know about Korean office fashion and dress codes.

 Let’s dive right in!

-There’s even an old saying, “there’s no handsome man in shabby clothes and there’s no ugly man in nice clothes”(못 입어 잘난 놈 없고 잘 입어 못난 놈 없다).
+We even have an old saying that goes, “there’s no handsome man in shabby clothes and there’s no ugly man in nice clothes”(못 입어 잘난 놈 없고 잘 입어 못난 놈 없다).

-As you can imagine, this is even more relevant in the workplace.
+As you can imagine, this rings even truer in the workplace.
 And dressing well can make your office experience or business meeting a lot easier.

 Things to know